 We can compare this with the 2013 model where the range was lower at 15 to 21 miles per gallon, and it clearly shows that 2014 is the better bet, at least in this specific respect.

-With the 2013 Chevrolet Silverado, it was reasonably safe, with a 4-star overall rating from the National Highway Traffic Safety Administration.
+The 2013 Chevrolet Silverado, was reasonably safe, with a 4-star overall rating from the National Highway Traffic Safety Administration.
 That being said, in tests by the Insurance Institute for Highway Safety, which measures crash protection, the 2013 model only managed a marginal rating for roof crush strength.
 It did get an acceptable or good rating for the rear, side, and frontal impact assessments.

-The 2014 Silverado has bumped up these numbers and comes out the winner when considering safety.
-It received five stars from the National Highway Traffic Safety Administration in front and side impact, with a four-star rating for rollover resistance.
+The 2014 Silverado has bumped up these numbers and comes out as the winner when considering safety.
+It received five stars from the National Highway Traffic Safety Administration in front and side-impact, with a four-star rating for rollover resistance.

 You’ll find more safety features with the newer model, as well.
 All but the base model come standard with MyLink Bluetooth connectivity.
 The LT, LTZ, and High Country models come standard with a driver’s side blind-spot mirror, also.
-Other new options include safety alert seats, lane departure warning, and forward collision warnings.
+Other new options include safety alert seats, lane departure warnings, and forward-collision warnings.
 Based on this, 2014 takes the cake when it comes to keeping you and your passengers safe.

 When it comes to reliability, GM has a long record of above-average performance.
 While most full-size trucks have a pretty standard average, you’ll find that General Motors products are a common occurrence on J.D.
 Power dependability studies, which bodes well for both model years.